AndyMc3000/ci-ms2-party-chef/README.md

 1. Design Principles - The design of this website employed the principles of 'The 5 Planes of UX design', which was created by Jesse James Garrett in his book; The Elements of User Experience: User-centered Design for the Web (2002).
 See more at; [Jjg.net](http://www.jjg.net/elements/)

-1. Company Logo - The Maxfit logo was created using tools on the FreeLogoDesign.org website.
+1. Company Logo - The Party Chef logo was created using tools on the FreeLogoDesign.org website.
 See more at; [FreeLogoDesign.org](https://www.freelogodesign.org/)

 1. Wikimedia commons - Technology logo's.